Meta-learning For Vision-and-language Cross-lingual Transfer: Meta-learning for Vision-and-language Cross-lingual Transfer

 \subsection{Overall Fine-tuning Framework For Cross-lingual Transfer}

-Our pipeline of the proposed meta-learning fine-tuning framework can be divided into three parts: \begin{enumerate} \item Fine-tune the pre-trained vision-language models on data of down-stream task \textbf{in English} \item Fine-tune the models on data in the \textbf{auxiliary language} (one language other than English) using our proposed XVL-MAML algorithm. \item Evaluate the fine-tuned models on data in the \textbf{target languages} (languages other than English and the auxiliary language) \end{enumerate}
+The pipeline of our proposed meta-learning fine-tuning framework can be divided into three parts: \begin{enumerate} \item Fine-tune the pre-trained vision-language model on data of the down-stream task \textbf{in English} \item Fine-tune the model on data in the \textbf{auxiliary language} (one language other than English) using our proposed XVL-MAML algorithm. \item Evaluate the fine-tuned model on data in the \textbf{target languages} (languages other than English and the auxiliary language). \end{enumerate}

-In traditional cross-lingual transfer learning procedure described in \citet{bugliarello2022iglue}, only part 1 and part 3 should be conducted.
-In part 3, if the setting is zero-shot, the model should be evaluated on data in target language directly, but if the setting is few-shot, the model should continue fine-tuning on few-shots of data in target languages then conduct evaluation.
-The difference between our framework and traditional procedure is that one additional fine-tuning step (part 2) will be conducted.
-We will describe it specifically in Section~\ref{sec:xvl-maml}, but before that, we will firstly introduce the contrastive learning in Vision-and-Language tasks.
+The traditional cross-lingual transfer learning procedure described in \citet{bugliarello2022iglue} only includes part~1 and~3.
+In part~3, if the setting is zero-shot, the model is evaluated on data in the target language directly, but if the setting is few-shot, the model continues to be fine-tuned on few-shot data in the target languages and is then evaluated.
+The difference between our framework and the traditional procedure is the additional fine-tuning step of part~2.
+We will describe it specifically in Section~\ref{sec:xvl-maml}, but before that, we will introduce contrastive learning for vision-and-language tasks.